ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 1. Type-Inference
 -->

 In this tutorial, OCaml was used interactively.
-The next tutorial, [How to Write an OCaml Program](/docs/your-first-ocaml-program), shows you how to write OCaml files, how to compile them, and how to kickstart a project.
+The next tutorial, [Your First OCaml Program](/docs/your-first-ocaml-program), shows you how to write OCaml files, how to compile them, and how to kickstart a project.

 Other recommended tutorials: